Support for kinship carers

 From 2010 to 2019 six election campaigns were conducted, with logs of claims issued to candidates from major parties in either the Australian or Victorian elections across campaigns.

-Better Support for Reunification & Contact of Children with Parents
+Support Child/Parents Reunification & Contact

 Under COVID-19 restrictions, court-ordered contact between children and their families was suspended in almost all cases without consultation with the Court.
 The Court has adjourned most cases and is only hearing urgent applications, where contact for children with their family and friends is an urgent matter.